 Each ASH Scholars program consists of 10-12 students who work closely with a faculty member on an established research project.
 There are four current ASH Projects:

 Award Amount and Expectations

 Scholars are awarded a scholarship of $2,000 for the year.
-This award is dispersed in four equal installments during the year and only if the student maintains good standing in the program requirements.
+This award is dispersed in four equal installments during the year if the student maintains good standing in the program requirements.
 Selected students work on their research project approximately eight hours per week during the academic year.

 Students and faculty mentors are expected to meet regularly (at least weekly) as a group and are encouraged to meet with subgroups of students as well.
 Team members will also be expected to present their work at the Spring Undergraduate Research & Creative Achievements Forum (April).
 Presentations may be individual or with small groups.

 Any student, regardless of class year or major, is eligible to apply so long as you are in good standing at MU.
 Although the proposed project will be based on artistry, social sciences, and/or humanities, student participants need not be limited to majoring in these areas.
 Preference will be given to Honors College students.